Swedish Union of Journalists

 The Swedish Union of Journalists (Journalistförbundet, SJF) is a trade union in Sweden.
-It is affiliated with the Swedish Confederation of Professional Employees and the International Federation of Journalists.
+It is affiliated with the Swedish Confederation of Professional Employees and the International Federation of Journalists (IFJ).

+In January 2023, the SFJ considered withdrawing from the IFJ due to disagreements over the role of Russian Union of Journalists (RUJ) following the invasion of Ukraine and that union's membership in the IFJ.
+While a number of Nordic unions did withdraw, the SFJ chose to remain affiliated to the IFJ due to the RUJ's suspension from the IFJ and need to maintain international linkages.

 Membership

 The SJF has a membership of more than 19 000 members: